mozilla/glean/docs/user/reference/metrics/datetime.md

 ### `testGetValueAsString`

 Get the recorded value for a given datetime metric as an [ISO Date String](https://en.wikipedia.org/wiki/ISO_8601#Dates).
+Returns a ISO 8601 date string if data is stored.
+Returns a language-specific empty/null value if no data is stored.

 The returned string will be truncated to the metric's [time unit](#time_unit) and will include the timezone offset from UTC, e.g. `2019-03-25-05:00`